 However, it is a narrow winding road and this means it is unsuitable for anyone prone to motion sickness – not only you are likely to feel queasy but there are not easy places to stop and get fresh air so that’s something to consider very carefully.

 Also, Costiera Amalfitana gets crazy traffic in the good season (spring and summer) and parking places are limited and have a high price tag.

 Personally, I find these two things enough to say that the car is not a good idea to visit the Costiera Amalfitana, unless you are going in the very low season and motion sickness is not an issue.

 The other way to get onto the coastal road is the bus.

 Buses operated by SITA serve the road and they are a good option if you want to see the road without the stress of driving yourself.

-Some centers also have smaller buses operating as shuttle between towns at certain times.
+Some centers also have smaller buses operating as shuttles between towns at certain times.

 However, buses have the same issues as cars and while they solve the problem of parking, they do not solve the problem of traffic or curves.

 My favorite way to visit the Amalfi coast is by boat.